Citation, DOI, disclosures and article data

 At the time the article was created Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

-The auriculotemporal nerve divides posteriorly from the posterior division of the mandibular division before dividing into two roots separate to encircle the middle meningeal artery just as it ascends to enter the foramen spinosum.
-The two roots then rejoin to pass laterally between the neck of the mandible and the sphenomandibular ligament, and then between the temporomandibular joint and the external auditory meatus, giving off small articular branches to the temporomandibular joint.
+The auriculotemporal nerve arises posteriorly from the posterior division of the mandibular nerve.
+It arises as two separate roots which encircle the middle meningeal artery as it ascends to enter the foramen spinosum.
+The two roots then rejoin to pass medial to the neck of the mandible, deep to the sphenomandibular ligament before ascending in between the temporomandibular joint and the external auditory meatus, giving off small articular branches to the temporomandibular joint.
 At the upper border of the parotid gland it supplies the sheath of the gland and then terminates as two cutaneous branches 1-3:

-- skin of the lateral auricle anterior to the external acoustic meatus.
+skin of the auricle anterior to the external acoustic meatus.
 The remainder of the auricle is supplied by the greater auricular nerve (C2, C3)